MasatoKokubo/DebugTrace-net/README_details.md

 using System.Threading;
 using System.Threading.Tasks;
 using Microsoft.VisualStudio.TestTools.UnitTesting;
-using static DebugTrace.CSharp; // ToDo: Remove after debugging
+using DebugTrace; // TODO: Debug

 namespace Readme;